OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/python.md

 The following describes how to install additional packages and typically needs to occur only when setting up a new PyCharm project.

 1. In a Windows command prompt, change to the `venv/venv-qgis-3.10-python37\Scripts` folder (or similar, depending on versions being used).
 2. Activate the venv by running `activate.bat`.
 3. Install the packages listed in the following table.
-If errors result, such as Python SSL error, see the [Troubleshooting](#troubleshooting) section.
+    If errors result, such as Python SSL error, see the [Troubleshooting Installing Additional Python Packages](#troubleshooting-installing-additional-python-packages) section.
 4. Deactivate the venv by running `deactivate.bat`.
 5. Close the command prompt window.

 After installing, the PyCharm ***Settings / Project / Project Interpreter*** package list will display the newly installed packages.